Atelier Ryza: Ever Darkness & the Secret Hideout: Plot

 Reisalin "Ryza" Stout is a girl living on Kurken Island who is eager to have her own adventures.
 One day she sneaks onto the mainland by boat with her friends Lent Marslink and Tao Mongarten, where they meet and befriend Klaudia Valentz, a merchant's daughter.
 The four are ambushed by a monster and rescued by the alchemist Empel Vollmer and his bodyguard Lila Decyrus.
 Impressed with Empel and Lila's skills, Ryza, Tao and Lent convince the duo to accept them as apprentices.
 Empel starts teaching Ryza the basics of alchemy and helping with Tao's studies while Lent begins combat training with Lila.
 As the trio improves, they restore an abandoned cottage in the forest, which becomes Ryza's atelier and their base of operations on the mainland.
 Klaudia later joins the party in their adventures after earning her father's approval.

 Distraught by Ryza and her friends' achievements, her estranged childhood friend Bos Brunnen conspires to falsely implicate Empel and Lila for all the trouble on the island, with help from his father Moritz, who is wary of their investigations into the local ruins and wants them banished.
 Their scheme fails after Empel executes a plan to prove their innocence and Bos flees from home.
-The party chases Bos down all the way to a gate which leads to an alternate realm called the "Underworld", where they find him under the care of Kilo, who, like Lila, is a member of the local Oren race, which is fighting a losing war against a powerful horde of insectoid monsters known as the "Philuscha".
+The party chases Bos down all the way to a gate which leads to an alternate realm called the "Underworld", where they find him under the care of Kilo Shiness, who, like Lila, is a member of the local Oren race, which is fighting a losing war against a powerful horde of insectoid monsters known as the "Philuscha".
 In the incident, it is revealed that the local water supply was stolen centuries ago by the ancient Klint Kingdom, allowing the Philuscha to ravage the land unchallenged, with Empel and Lila traveling together to seal all gates to stop them from attacking other realms.
 Bos realizes that the water is stored in a magic orb in possession of his father, and ashamed of his and his family's mistakes, Bos reforms and decides to help the party.
 Some time later, Ryza and Bos clear up a misunderstanding from their childhood that led to them start avoiding each other and they reconcile.